Magichat-Inc/JNUC2023/README.md

 - Gather all activities information and forward those information to third party SIEM tool (Splunk)

 ## [2networkisolation-enforce](#2networkisolation-enforce)
-To remediate the attack or breach (Reverse shell attack is used as a sample in the workflow), we kill the interactive shell process, following by enforcing network isolation to make sure that during analysis, there is no further attempts from the attackers.
-So, no communication is allowed except Jamf and Splunk communication.
+To remediate the attack or breach (Reverse shell attack is used as an example in the workflow), we kill the interactive shell process, then enforce network isolation to make sure that during analysis there are no further attempts from the attackers.
+This means that no communication will be allowed except from Jamf and Splunk communication.

 ## [3sendInfotoSplunk](#3sendinfotosplunk)
-For incident response, AfterMath tool is used to gather all the evidences and events happened on the affected computers.
-Then, those information will be forwarded to Splunk for further analysis.
+For incident response, the AfterMath tool is used to gather any evidence and events that occurred on the affected computer.
+Then, that information will be forwarded to Splunk for further analysis.